Pigs are highly intelligent, sociable animals with an amazing sense of smell.

 This footage shows potentially upsetting scenes of animal suffering.

-In intensive systems, pregnant sows are often confined in narrow crates, unable to move freely.
+In intensive systems, sows (mother pigs) are often confined in narrow crates, unable to move freely, when they are pregnant and nursing their piglets.

 The piglets reared for meat are often mutilated, without anaesthetic, and kept in concrete sheds without bedding.